Gluesticks Blog

 pan, whisk, with flour, sugar and corn starch inside

-Mix sugar, cornstarch, and salt in saucepan.
+Mix sugar, cornstarch, and salt in a saucepan.

 milk being poured into pan

-Boil for 1-2 minutes.
+Boil for 1-2 min.
 Your mixture should be the consistency of gravy at this point.
 Reduce the heat to low while you do the next part.

 measuring cup with beaten eggs